Generative AI at Work: Effects on the Experience of Work

-Customers often vent their frustrations on anonymous service agents and, in our data, we see regular instances of swearing, verbal abuse, and ``yelling'' (typing in all caps).
-A key part of agents' jobs is to absorb customer frustrations while restraining one's own emotional reaction \citep{hochschild2019managed}.
-The stress associated with this type of emotional labor is often cited as a key cause of burnout and attrition among customer service workers \citep{leePhilippinesHasBecome2015}.
-It is unclear what impact AI assistants may have on the tenor of conversations: AI recommendations may help the agent more effectively set the customer's expectations or resolve their problem, but customers may react poorly if AI-suggested language feels ``corporate'' or insincere.
+Customers often vent their frustrations to anonymous service agents and, in our data, we see regular instances of swearing, verbal abuse, and ``yelling'' (typing in all caps).

+Access to AI-assistance may impact how customers treat agents, but the direction and magnitude of these impacts are ambiguous.
+AI assistance may improve the tenor of conversations by helping agents set customer expectations or resolve their problems more quickly.
+Alternatively, customers may become more frustrated if AI-suggested language feels ``corporate'' or insincere.

-To assess this, we attempt to capture the affective nature of both agent and customer text, using sentiment analysis \citep{mejovaSentimentAnalysisOverview}.
+To assess this, we capture the affective nature of both agent and customer text, using sentiment analysis \citep{mejovaSentimentAnalysisOverview}.
 For this analysis, we use SiEBERT, an LLM that is fine-tuned for sentiment analysis using a variety of datasets, including product reviews and tweets \citep{hartmann2023}.
-Sentiment is measured on a scale from $-1$ to $1$.
-We compute sentiment scores for the agent and customer text of each chat separately, and then aggregate across all chats for each agent-year-month.
+Sentiment is measured on a scale from $-1$ to $1$, where $-1$ indicates negative sentiment and 1 indicates positive.
+In a given conversation, we compute separate sentiment scores for both agent and customer text.
+We then aggregate these chat-level variables into a measure of average agent sentiment and average customer sentiment for each agent-year-month.

-Panels A and B of Figure \ref{fig:sentiment} describe the distributions of average customer and visitor sentiment scores.
-On average, customer sentiments in our data are mildly positive and normally distributed around a mean of 0.14 except for a mass of very positive and very negative scores.
-As one might expect, customer service agents are trained to be extremely positive and professional so agent sentiment scores are almost always highly positive, with a mean of 0.89.
+Panel A and B of Appendix Figure \ref{afig:expwork} shows the distribution of customer sentiment scores.
+On average, customer sentiments in our data are mildly positive and normally distributed around a mean of 0.14, except for a mass of very positive and very negative scores.
+Panel B shows the distribution of sentiments associated with agents: agents are unfailingly positive, with a mean sentiment score of 0.89.
+This reflects the fact that agents are trained to be extremely polite and friendly, even prior to AI access.